MozillaHive/hive-contributor-guide/becoming_a_hive_nyc_member/README.md

 # Becoming a Member

 Hive NYC is diverse—this variety feeds the innovation we generate and discover.
-For this reason there isn't a typical Hive member—each stakeholder brings their own skills and perspective.
+There isn't a typical member—each stakeholder brings their own skills and perspective.

-However, Hive NYC members are committed to:
+However, Hive NYC contributors are committed to:
 * Finding opportunities to collaborate with others.
 * Sharing resources throughout the community.
 * Connecting young people to opportunity.
 * Discovering new kinds of learning approaches and practices.
-* Make opportunities available to under-served communities.
+* Making opportunities available to under-served communities.
 * Enriching the learning experience with hands-on making and social interaction.
 * Using technology and digital media skills to empower young people to be active participants on the web.
-* Building solutions to challenges as a community.
+* Building solutions to challenges—as a community.

-As a contributing Hive NYC organization or individual community member, you will actively seek multiple opportunities to experiment and co-produce with other members (especially those with whom you would not naturally connect).
+As a contributing Hive NYC organization or individual community member, you will *actively seek multiple opportunities to experiment and co-produce with other members* (especially those with whom you would not naturally connect).
 In doing so your projects will sustain the Hive ecosystem as an incubator for invention.

-Hive projects demonstrate a commitment to action and design.
+Hive projects demonstrate a commitment to *action and design*.
 Contributors make real solutions to problems, addressing challenges that stretch beyond the needs and capabilities of their individual organizations.

-Hive members thrive by sharing knowledge, learning outcomes and opportunities with one another.
-We use a variety of engagement routes and communication channels so that contributors are able to choose those methods that fit best within their own programs.
+Hive members thrive by *sharing knowledge, learning outcomes and opportunities* with one another.
+We use a variety of engagement routes and communication channels so that you are able to choose those methods that fit best within your own programs.
 See the [Platforms](../hive_nyc_platforms/README.md) overview for more.

 For examples of the diverse ways that Hive NYC members support and interact with one another see: [Hive Research Lab draft framework—Hive Learning Network Social Ties](https://drive.google.com/file/d/0B_VM3QApL9XfSm12dnJZN1dFRWM/view)